akikito0/notes/modern-dangers.md

 Do not use sunscreen.

-Commercial sunscreen is full of endocrine disrupting chemicals that get absorbed by your skin, and end up[accumulating in your body at high levels](https://www.pharmacist.com/article/sunscreen-chemicals-accumulate-body-high-levels).
+Commercial sunscreen is full of endocrine disrupting chemicals that get absorbed by your skin, and end up [accumulating in your body at high levels](https://www.pharmacist.com/article/sunscreen-chemicals-accumulate-body-high-levels).

 But we don't even need to turn to science in order to reject sunscreen.
 Commercial sunscreen has been around for less than 100 years which isn't